 Depending on your situation and the severity of your symptoms, you may require medical intervention to protect your vital systems and ease the discomfort.
 For severe opioid addiction detox, professionals may administer replacement medications to let your system down more slowly.
-The doctor supervising your detox at 12 Keys Rehab will discuss these options with you.
+The doctor supervising your detox at our facility will discuss these options with you.

 In time, your brain will get used to the lack of codeine and will return to normal functioning.
 This is when the withdrawal symptoms will subside.
 Withdrawal from codeine can take anywhere from a couple of days to a couple of weeks.

 Codeine Addiction and Co-Occurring Disorders